Teaching Poverty 101 Workshop

 The first Teaching Poverty 101 Workshop was convened in 2013.
 To learn more about the program, please see the participant-developed syllabi and the workshop presentations.

-IRP is currently accepting applications for the next workshop, which will be held on the University of Wisconsin–Madison camps from May 26 through May 29, 2015.
-Please see the Call for Applications for more information.
+The second Teaching Poverty 101 workshop is to be held on the University of Wisconsin–Madison campus from May 26 through May 29, 2015.